ptx2/gymnasticon/README.md

 See below for additional [configuration options](#CLI-options).

-### Gymnasticon SD card image in read-only mode
+### Gymnasticon SD card read-only mode

 During first boot Gymnasticon enables the [Overlay Filesystem](https://www.kernel.org/doc/html/latest/filesystems/overlayfs.html) for the root filesystem ("/") and mounts "/boot" as read-only.
 This reduces the risk of fatal filesystem corruption as result of e.g. power failures, but also extends the lifetime of the SD card by minimizing wear.

 A clean shutdown of Gymnasticon is therefore not necessary.
 Just keep your Raspberry Pi plugged in and running.

 It is still possible to setup [networking and remote access](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) so you can check logs, or participate in development work.
-But this mode is not recommended for typical users.
+But this mode is neither necessary, nor recommended for typical users.

-> Note: In contrary to a stock Pi OS image the `wpa_supplicant.conf` file has to remain in the "boot" partition.
-It is therefore possible to read the Wifi password - if used - in clear-text from this file beyond the initial boot.
+> Note: This modified Pi OS image will behave equivalent to stock Pi OS images with regards to the `wpa_supplicant.conf` and `ssh` files only during first boot.
+This means that the Wifi and SSH settings become part of the underlay filesystem and persist across subsequent reboots.
+> Placing a `wpa_supplicant.conf` or `ssh` file onto the boot partition after the first boot will result in settings NOT being persisted across reboots.
+Also note that in this case the `wpa_supplicant.conf` and `ssh` files are removed and not available during another reboot.

 You can change the root filesystem between read-only and read-write mode, but also show the current mode using the command `overctl`.

 ## Troubleshooting